takeiteasy/rcmd/README.md

 # rcmd

 A simple MacOS application switcher, inspired by [rcmd](https://lowtechguys.com/rcmd/).
-I didn't want to spend $13 so I made a small app with a similar concept. **NOTE**: This code has nothing to do with the original rcmd app.
+I didn't want to spend $13 so I made a small app with a similar concept. **NOTE**: Neither I nor this repo have anything to do with the original rcmd app.

 ## Usage